• Skip to primary navigation

 Where’s your favorite spot to watch fireworks in Richmond?

-Easy answer would be somewhere down around the James River.
+The easy answer would be somewhere down around the James River.
 Events like the fireworks at Dogwood Dell and the Richmond Squirrels games get a little too busy for me.
 Don’t get me wrong, they’re a lot of fun, but I normally find myself at odd spots to catch the shows.
-2 years ago I caught Rocketts Landing fireworks from an overlook near Mayo Bridge.
-This year I wanted to go under the Nickel Bridge to catch the Dogwood Dell fireworks but didn’t end up making it.
+2 years ago, I caught Rocketts Landing fireworks from an overlook near Mayo Bridge.
+This year I wanted to go under the Nickel Bridge to catch the Dogwood Dell fireworks but didn’t make it.
 Maybe next year.
 I wrote about it a little more here: Fireworks in Richmond VA (And Some Epic Pictures)

 What’s your favorite Richmond event?

-As a runner I might be a little biased, but I love Dominion RiverRock and try to take pictures there every year as well as participate in at least one of their running events.
-Monument Ave 10k & the Richmond marathon/half in the fall are fun as well.
+As a runner, I might be a little biased, but I love Dominion RiverRock and try to take pictures there every year and participate in at least one of their running events.
+Monument Ave 10k & the Richmond marathon/half in the fall are also fun.
 Both to cover and participate in.

-Concert or concert series are also worth mentioning here as well.
-Dominion RiverRock does typically have concerts each night kind of wrapping up the day of fun.
+Concerts or concert series are also worth mentioning here as well.
+Dominion RiverRock does typically have concerts each night wrapping up the day of fun.
 But there’s also Friday Night Cheers, Music at Maymont, Innsbrook After Hours, Richmond Folk Festival, Richmond Jazz and Music Festival & many others.

-There’s a bunch of other fun events but I’ll direct you to The Richmond Experience for that.
+There are many other fun events, but I’ll direct you to The Richmond Experience for that.
 Their Instagram page is updated almost daily with fun things going on.
 But more on that later.

 Where can I go to watch lights at Christmas time?

 You got a bunch of good places to check out.
 There’s the Dominion Energy GardenFest of Lights at Lewis Ginter Botanical Garden.
-There’s a Richmond based tacky light tour, use this guide for more info.
+There’s a Richmond-based tacky light tour; use this guide for more info.
 But my favorite place to catch Richmond Christmas Lights is….you guessed it!
 Across the James on the floodwall.
-The whole Richmond city skyline lights up after the RVA Illuminates event kicks off the holiday season at Kanawaha Plaza.
-I took this image back in 2018 and it remains one of my best selling prints.
+The Richmond city skyline lights up after the RVA Illuminates event kicks off during the holiday season at Kanawha Plaza.
+I took this image back in 2018 and it remains one of my best-selling prints.

 What are the best trails in Richmond VA for hiking/walking/running?

-Of course I can’t mention those two trails without mentioning North Bank Trail but I think I ran that too much after college, I prefer the other two at the moment.
+Of course, I can’t mention those two trails without mentioning North Bank Trail, but I think I ran that too much after college; I prefer the other two now.

 How long have you been taking pictures in Richmond?

-Overall I’ve been in the photography game since late 2009 during my college years in Norfolk, VA but I moved back up to the Richmond area in 2010.
-Although I didn’t actually live in the city, I would drive in town and meet up with a lot of running groups both on the roads and trails so I began to experience what RVA was all about then.
+Overall I’ve been in the photography game since late 2009, during my college years in Norfolk, VA, but I moved back to the Richmond area in 2010.
+Although I didn’t live in the city, I would drive in town and meet up with many running groups on the roads and trails, so I began to experience what RVA was all about then.

-It’s also made me kinda lazy in terms of checking out new restaurants.
-I still love checking out new things, but it’s hard to beat having Peter Chang’s, Fat Dragon, En Su Boca and ZZQ within walking distance.
+It’s also made me lazy in terms of checking out new restaurants.
+I still love checking out new things, but it’s hard to beat having Peter Chang’s, Fat Dragon, En Su Boca, and ZZQ within walking distance.
 Same for all the breweries & spots for alcohol.
-I won’t even try to go through them all, I’ll leave that to the pros at Discover Richmond Tours.
+I won’t even try to go through them all; I’ll leave that to the pros at Discover Richmond Tours.
 (This isn’t a paid ad, they just really know their stuff)

 Interested in a guided tour of Richmond VA

 Discover Richmond Tours used to just focus on food tours in specific neighborhoods.
-Taking people on a guided walk to various restaurant/food options within that neighborhood.
-Then they added brewery tours and then when COVID hit, they added a few more options.
+Taking people on a guided walk to various restaurants/food options within that neighborhood.
+Then they added brewery tours, and when COVID hit, they added a few more options.
 Such as scavenger hunts and gift boxes made with items from other local Richmond businesses.

 Check out their website for availability and more details.